chrisfarnham/seefarblog/_sections/Feedline_Passthrough.md

 ![](PXL_20230909_142114261.jpg)

-Here's a photo that shows the window that, before this project, my end-fed antenna passed directly through.
+Here's a photo that shows the window that, before this project, my end-fed antenna ran through.
 I didn't want to crimp the antenna wire so it was always open a crack.
 This made for some drafty cold radio operations during the winter.

 ![](PXL_20230909_163348276.jpg)

-If you open the utility closet you can see that the coax feed-line and braided copper ground enter through the pass-through.
+If you open the utility closet you can see that the coax feed-line and braided copper ground enter through the drilled hole.
 You can also see my internet and electrical junction boxes.

 ![](PXL_20230909_142114261_closeup_brushbox.jpg)